Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Global Pad e approximations of

-In the complex plane, the authors have succeeded in determining the principal branch of $L_{\alpha,\beta}{(x)}$ provided that three conditions are satisfied: (1) the function $L_{\alpha,\beta}{(x)}$ is single valued and well defined on its principal branch; (2) its principal branch reduces to the principal branch of the logarithm for $\alpha\rightarrow 1$; (3) its principal branch is a simply connected subset of the complex plane.
+In the complex plane, the authors have succeeded in determining the principal sheet of $L_{\alpha,\beta}{(x)}$ provided that three conditions are satisfied: (1) the function $L_{\alpha,\beta}{(x)}$ is single valued and well defined on its principal sheet; (2) its principal sheet reduces to the principal sheet of the logarithm for $\alpha\rightarrow 1$; (3) its principal sheet is a simply connected subset of the complex plane.

 Spencer et al. \cite{Spencer2007} provided also the asymptotic formulas for the zeros of the function $L_{\alpha,\beta}{(x)}$.
-In particular, Atkinson and Osseiran \cite{Atkinson2011} got a global rational approximation of the inverse Mittag-Leffler function $-L_{\alpha,1}(x)=-L_{\alpha}(x)$ with $x\in(0,1]$ and $0<\alpha<1$.
+In particular, Atkinson and Osseiran \cite{Atkinson2011} found a global rational approximation of the inverse Mittag-Leffler function $-L_{\alpha,1}(x)$ $=-L_{\alpha}(x)$ with $x\in(0,1]$ and $0<\alpha<1$.

 It is obvious from the complete monotonicity of the generalized Mittag-Leffler function $E_{\alpha,\beta}{(-x)}$, described in (\ref{eq3}) for $x\in[0,+\infty)$, that $E_{\alpha,\beta}{(-x)}$ is a decreasing and continuous function on the interval $[0,+\infty)$.
 This means that the corresponding inverse Mittag-Leffler function $-L_{\alpha,\beta}(x)$ is well defined on the interval $(0, 1/\Gamma(\beta)]$ using these properties and the fact that $E_{\alpha,\beta}(0) = 1/\Gamma(\beta)$ by definition.